3.6 Spacewar! States and Behaviors

 3.6.4 Initializing

-When an instance is created, for example SpaceShip new, it is automatically initialized: the message #initialize is sent to the newly created object and its matching initialize instance side method is called.
+When an instance is created, for example, SpaceShip new, it is automatically initialized: the message #initialize is sent to the newly created object and its matching initialize instance side method is called.

 The initializing process is useful to set the default values of the instance variables.
-When we create a new space ship object we want to set its default position, speed, acceleration:
+When we create a new space ship object we want to set its default position, speed, and acceleration:

 SpaceShip>>initialize